savyasachi16/CodePath/Week - 9/Readme.md

  ```
  VersionMismatch(‘Redis transport requires redis-py versions 3.2.0 or later.
 You have 2.10.6’,)
  ```
- This can be fixed by removing the current version of redis and installing the latest using pip.
+ This can be fixed by removing the current version of redis and installing the latest version of redis using pip.
+ Restart mhn-celery-worker using "sudo supervisorctl start mhn-celery-worker"

 3. Summary of HoneyPot Data:
  - Total time HoneyPot is active: 30 minutes.